bkandh30/RedditSavesDownloader/README.md

 # RedditSavesDownloader

 ## Introduction
-This is a script that I use to write my saved Reddit posts to
+This is a script that I use to write my saved Reddit posts to a csv file.

 ## Dependencies
 Python, Praw, Typing, OS, Python-Dotenv, Logging, Warnings, CSV